 A Lincoln Highway Driving Tour Through Westmoreland County

-Travel Distance: Approximately 45 miles
+Travel Distance: 45 miles

 Take the day to explore the beauty, history, and culture of Westmoreland County!
 This tour includes art museums, historical sites, state parks, and local icons from Irwin to Laurel Mountain.